-This month, our President Victoria Jones spoke with Mariko Silver, President and CEO of the Henry Luce Foundation.
+This month, Victoria Jones spoke with Mariko Silver, President and CEO of the Henry Luce Foundation.
 Since its founding over 80 years ago, the Henry Luce Foundation has awarded more than 6,000 grants totaling over $1B in the fields of Asia, higher education, religion and theology, art, and public policy.
 The Luce Foundation also supports a range of fellowship programs to ensure that tomorrow’s leaders are well-prepared and well-educated.

 Earlier in her career, Mariko held roles at Arizona State University and Columbia University, as well as in state government and at the US Department of Homeland Security.
 She was President of Bennington College before assuming her role at Luce a year ago.

 Mariko shared what brought her to Luce, how COVID has caused the role of foundations to shift, and her advice for fellow leaders as they adapt and look forward…

 Victoria: How does the Dept. of Homeland Security and Bennington College – among other things – lead you to the Henry Luce Foundation?

 Mariko: One way to think about a job is by sector.
 Many people stay in one sector and become experts—I didn’t choose that path!
 I’ve had the opportunity—and perhaps the personality type—to explore and delve into many.
 I am really interested in systems and how they interact.
 That is something I’ve always wanted to build on.